trippwill/modechar.nvim/README.md

 - Get customizable characters to display in the gutter or other UI elements based on window filters.
   - Configurable filters for floating windows, inactive windows, and buffer types.
-- Works seamlessly with the `modahl` plugin for dynamic highlight group updates.
+- Works seamlessly with the `modahl` plugin (also in this repo) for dynamic highlight group updates.

 ## Roadmap

 - Better integration with plugin managers.
-- Neovim help documentation.
 - Logging to a file.

 ## Installation